JSutanto19/DSCI-599-Frontend/readme.md

 ## Rescheduling Logic
 The system allows for dynamic rescheduling.
 When a user changes the start time of a task, the application recalculates constraints relative to this new start time and applies the Bellman-Ford algorithm to update the schedule.

-## Limitations & Assumptions
-- Assumes no negative cycles in the task graph, as the Bellman-Ford algorithm cannot compute paths in such cases.
-- Designed to work in tandem with a specific front-end setup.

-## Conclusion
-This Flask-based task scheduling application provides a robust and dynamic tool for visualizing and adjusting schedules, backed by graph theory and algorithmic computation.
-It facilitates efficient time management and adaptability in response to changing task priorities and durations.